jaelliot/geckoforge/docs/templates/implementation-prompt.md

 **Key Requirements:**

 * Respect the four-layer architecture (ISO → First-Boot → User Setup → Home-Manager).
+* **Target Environment**: Code runs in the built ISO or on systems installed from the ISO, not the development machine.
 * Follow `.cursor/rules/` for style, layering, quality gates, and package sourcing.
 * Reuse existing helpers (e.g., shared shell functions, Nix modules) when available.
 * Document assumptions and note any deferred work in follow-ups.